How the programme works

 - Use leadership experience in an alternative career

-The Institute is also a chance to start building your network, exchanging ideas with your peers and with leading experts in mental health and social work.
+The Institute is also a chance to start building your network and exchanging ideas with your peers and leading mental health and social work experts.

 In your first year you will work in a dedicated unit of four to six Think Ahead participants, led by a highly experienced Consultant Social Worker.
 The unit takes shared responsibility for care of the individuals it works with, with each participant taking on increasing responsibility as they progress through the year.

 Most of your unit’s time will be spent working on cases assigned to a multi-disciplinary community mental health service which supports adults with mental illness.
 You will work alongside a variety of other professionals including psychologists and psychiatrists.